isuru89/moodle-local_reminders/README.txt

 to recall their scheduled event before the actual moment.

 == Requirements ==
-    This plugin has been developed in Moodle 2.2,2.3,2.4, and 2.5 and successfully tested on a simple local server.
+    This plugin has been developed in Moodle 2.2,2.3,2.4,2.5,2.6, and 2.7 and successfully tested on a simple local server.
     This plugin should be working any Moodle version greater than or equal to v2.0.
     Moodle logging must be enabled to operate properly.
+(Only if you are using a version 2.6 or below)

 == Installation ==
 1. Fetch the plug-in from following location.